marcos-aim/Cyborg-Platformer-Game/README.md

 All sprites and images are from [CraftPix](https://craftpix.net/freebies/).
 Big thanks to them for providing these awesome assets for free!

 To play, ensure all required image files are organized in the `src` directory as per the setup instructions, and launch the game by running `CyborgPlatform.java`.
-Enjoy surviving the zombie-infested platforms!

 ## Gameplay Preview